juhp/fbrnch/README.md

 - Lightning talk for devconf.cz 2021: [youtube](https://www.youtube.com/watch?v=O2-6rDuPMRA&t=2s)

 ## Contribute
-Bug reports, feedback, and pull requests are all highly appreciated.
+Bug reports, feedback, and pull requests are all much appreciated.

 Do report any unsupported or inconsistent workflow steps.